HopopOps/k8s-ldap-auth/README.md

 The same k8s-ldap-auth server can be used to authenticate with multiple kubernetes cluster since the ExecCredential it provides contains a signed token that will eventually be used by a kube-apiserver in a TokenReview that will be sent back.

-It is actually in use in this setup
+I actually use this setup on quite a few clusters with a growing userbase.

 ## Configuration

-Access rights to clusters and resources will not be implemented with this authentication hook, kubernetes RBAC will do that for you.
+Access rights to clusters and resources will not be implemented in this authentication hook, kubernetes RBAC will do that for you.

 `KUBERNETES_EXEC_INFO` is currently disregarded but might be used in future versions.